This post may contain affiliate links. See my disclosure policy.

 - Do not cut off the layer of fat!
 This is what gives sirloin cap steak its rich, meaty flavor.

-- Like London broil, picanha steak is best cooked between medium rare and medium.
-Remember that the internal temperature of the meat will continue to rise as it rests, so it’s best to take it off the grill when it’s 5 degrees away from your desired doneness (check it using a meat thermometer).
+- Check the temperature.
+Like London broil, picanha steak is best cooked between medium rare and medium.
+Remember that the internal temperature of the meat will continue to rise as it rests, so it’s best to take it off the grill when it’s 5 degrees away from your desired doneness.
+I used an instant-read meat thermometer to check the internal temperature (130-135F).

 - Please allow the steaks to rest for around 10 minutes before slicing.
 The juices redistribute and yield an ultra juicy piece of meat.